-Unlike irrevocable trusts, revocable trusts ordinarily offer no relief from estate taxation because the grantor maintains control over the assets he places into it.
-Whether you're acting as trustee for someone else's trust, or if you're doing your own estate planning, the value of the estate comes down to the worth of its assets less certain allowable deductions, and the assets must be included when you complete Form 706 – the Federal Estate Tax Return – for the Internal Revenue Service.
+Unlike irrevocable trusts, revocable trusts ordinarily offer no relief from family trust estate tax, because the grantor maintains control over the assets he places into it.
+Whether you're acting as trustee for someone else's trust or doing your own estate tax planning, the value of the estate comes down to the worth of its assets less certain allowable deductions, and the assets must be included when you complete Form 706 – the Federal Estate Tax Return – for the Internal Revenue Service.

-Your taxable estate – which is not necessarily the same as your probate estate – includes virtually everything you own and even anything you own a share of.
-If you jointly hold property with someone else, your percentage of ownership must be included on Form 706.
+Your taxable estate – which is not necessarily the same as your probate estate – includes virtually everything you own and even anything of which you own a share.
+If you hold property jointly with someone else, your percentage of ownership must be included on Form 706.
 Assets passing directly to named beneficiaries, such as life insurance proceeds or retirement accounts, must also be reported, even though they don't require probate to transfer ownership.
-Exceptions exist for assets that you or your revocable trust no longer have control over, such as a life insurance policy that you've transferred to someone else's ownership.

 One of the challenges of Form 706 is establishing accurate values for your assets.
 The IRS doesn't allow you to take an educated guess, nor would you want to.
 If you're wrong and you guess high, you could end up costing your estate tax dollars.
 The IRS wants your property's fair market value – what someone would reasonably be willing to pay for the asset under normal economic circumstances when neither party is desperate to buy or sell.
 Value can be relatively easy to ascertain when you're dealing with stocks, bonds, or liquid accounts.
 For other assets, such as real estate, your trustee may have to arrange for appraisals.
 Value is typically established as of the date of your death, although the IRS allows certain variations.

 Exceptions and Deductions to Reduce Revocable Trust Estate Tax